 The name Altend belongs to the early history of Britain, it's origins lie with the Anglo-Saxons.
 It is a product of their having lived in an enclosed place.
 The surname Altend literally means dweller at the old enclosure or dwelling.

 Early Origins of the Altend family

 The surname Altend was first found in Essex, Suffolk and Yorkshire at Aldham.
 In all cases, the place name meant "the old homestead," or "homestead of a man called Ealda," from the Old English personal name + "ham."

 Aldham, Essex and Aldham, Suffolk were both listed in the Domesday Book of 1086 and both were listed under the same spelling, Aldeham.

 Another branch of the family was found at Elford in Staffordshire.
 "Before the Conquest the manor [of Elford] belonged to Earl Algar, and in the reign of Henry III. was held by William de Alderne, whose descendants continued to enjoy it until the marriage of the heiress of Sir John Alderney with the Stanleys, when the property passed to that family."

 Early History of the Altend family

 This web page shows only a small excerpt of our Altend research.
-Another 101 words (7 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Altend History in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Altend History in all our PDF Extended History products and printed products wherever possible.

 Altend Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Altend include Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam, Eldum, Haldiman and many more.

 Early Notables of the Altend family (pre 1700)

 Migration of the Altend family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Altend were among these contributors, for they have been located in early North American records: Daniel Aldam aged 27 who settled in Maryland in 1775.